The 36th Annual Stanford Medical Student Research Symposium will be held:

 Research presented at this Symposium can be presented and published elsewhere.

-Medical Student Research Symposium - Applications will open on March 2, 2015 and the deadline is 4/3/15!
+Medical Student Research Symposium - Applications will open in winter quarter and the deadline is noon, March 25, 2019!

-Interested students will submit their Abstract and cover sheet online.
-More info will be e-mailed once the abstract is received.
+Interested students will submit their Abstract online.
+More information will be e-mailed once the abstract is received.

 Medical Student Research Abstract Preparation